Famous Studios: U.M. & M. TV Corporation

+Popeye and Superman

-In June of that same year, Paramount sold the entirety of the Fleischer/Famous Studios Popeye cartoons from 1933 to 1957 to Associated Artists Productions (who had also recetnly purchased much of the Warner Bros. back catalog) for $1.25 million.
-The assets of A.A.P were in turn purchased by United Artists in 1958.
+In June 1956, Paramount sold the entirety of the Fleischer/Famous Studios Popeye cartoons from 1933 to 1957 to Associated Artists Productions (which had also recently purchased much of the Warner Bros. back catalog) for $1.25 million.
+The assets of A.A.P. were in turn purchased by United Artists in 1958.
 In 1981, United Artists merged with Metro-Goldwyn-Mayer to form MGM/UA.
-In 1986, Ted Turner's Turner Broadcasting System attempted to acquire MGM/UA, but due to debt concerns, Turner was forced to sell the company back to its original owners.
-However, Turner kept most of the pre-1986 MGM library as well as few portions of the United Artists library, including the a.a.p. library, and formed his own holding company Turner Entertainment to manage the rights.
-In 1996, Turner Broadcasting merged with Time Warner.
-Since then, Warner Bros. controls the rights to Popeye cartoons via its Turner Entertainment division.
+In 1986, Ted Turner's Turner Broadcasting System attempted to acquire MGM/UA, but due to debt concerns, Turner was forced to sell the company back to its previous owner Kirk Kerkorian.
+However, Turner kept most of the pre-May 1986 MGM library as well as a few portions of the United Artists library, including the former A.A.P. library, and formed his own holding company Turner Entertainment Co. to manage the rights.
+In 1996, Turner Broadcasting merged with WarnerMedia (now Warner Bros.
+Discovery).
+Since then, Warner Bros. controls the rights to the theatrical Popeye cartoons via Turner Entertainment Co.

 As per their original contract, the rights to the Superman cartoons reverted to National Comics after Paramount's deal expired in 1947.
-While the cartoons themselves are now in the public domain after their original copyrights were not renewed, the ancillary rights are still owned by DC Comics and are distributed by Warner Bros who has owned DC since 1969.
+While the cartoons themselves are now in the public domain after their original copyrights were not renewed, the ancillary rights are still owned by DC Comics, and the cartoons (in authorized editions from the original negatives) are distributed by Warner Bros., which has owned DC since 1969.

+Harvey Comics and Harvey Films

-In July 1958, Paramount sold off the Famous Studios cartoons made between October-1950 to March-1962, as well as the rights to all original characters created by Famous Studios (Casper, Baby Huey, Herman and Katnip, Little Audrey, etc.) to Harvey Comics for $1.7 million. who created Harvey Entertainment to handle the rights and rebranded the cartoons as Harveytoons.
+In July 1958, Paramount sold off the Famous Studios cartoons made between October 1950 and December 1959, as well as the rights to all original characters created by Famous Studios (Casper, Baby Huey, Herman and Katnip, Buzzy the Crow, Tommy Tortoise, Moe Hare, Little Audrey, etc.) to Harvey Comics for $1.7 million, who in turn created Harvey Films to handle the rights and rebranded the cartoons as Harveytoons.
+The deal also gave ABC television distribution rights to the cartoons for the next 30 years (the rights reverted back to Harvey in 1989) while Paramount retained theatrical rights.
+In 1963, Paramount sold its cartoons made between January 1960 and February 1962, again to Harvey Comics, for $1.

 In 2001, Harvey Comics was purchased by the holding company Classic Media.
-In 2012, Classic Media was purchased by DreamWorks Animation (and briefly renamed the company DreamWorks Classics) who now retains ownership of the cartoons.
+In 2012, Classic Media was purchased by DreamWorks Animation, which retains ownership of the cartoons.
 In 2016, DreamWorks Animation was purchased by Comcast's NBCUniversal, with Universal Pictures assuming the distribution of the cartoons on behalf of DreamWorks.

+However, while NBCUniversal and DreamWorks Animation own the bulk of the rights to the Harveytoons catalog, as per their original 1958 contract, Paramount still retains theatrical rights to the cartoons and thus also controls the original camera negatives.
+However, the contract also stipulates that Harvey (and by extension, DreamWorks and NBCUniversal) are allowed to access the original film elements from Paramount whenever they feel the need to update their prints.

+The later cartoons

-Paramount continues to own the rights to the cartoons made after March 1962.
+Paramount continues to own the rights to the cartoons made from March 1962 to December 1967.